kamepong/ACVAE-VC/README.md

 # ACVAE-VC

-This repository provides an official PyTorch implementation for [ACVAE-VC](http://www.kecl.ntt.co.jp/people/kameoka.hirokazu/Demos/acvae-vc2/index.html).
+This repository provides an official PyTorch implementation for [ACVAE-VC](http://www.kecl.ntt.co.jp/people/kameoka.hirokazu/Demos/acvae-vc3/index.html).

-ACVAE-VC is a non-parallel many-to-many voice conversion method that modifies the mel-spectrogram of input speech, and generates a waveform from the modified spectrogram using Parallel WaveGAN.
+ACVAE-VC is a non-parallel many-to-many voice conversion (VC) method using an auxiliary classifier variational autoencoder (ACVAE).
+The current version performs VC by first modifying the mel-spectrogram of input speech, and then generating a waveform using a speaker-independent neural vocoder (HifiGAN or Parallel WaveGAN) from the modified spectrogram.

-Audio samples are available [here](http://www.kecl.ntt.co.jp/people/kameoka.hirokazu/Demos/acvae-vc2/index.html).
+Audio samples are available [here](http://www.kecl.ntt.co.jp/people/kameoka.hirokazu/Demos/acvae-vc3/index.html).

-#### Prerequisites

-- See `requirements.txt`.

-- See https://github.com/kan-bayashi/ParallelWaveGAN for the packages needed to set up Parallel WaveGAN.

 ## Paper